Conal-Tuohy/Retailer/README.md

 SetSpec             | `search:ned kelly`
 Metadata format     | `html`

-For details, see the blog post [How to download bulk newspaper articles from Trove](http://conaltuohy.com/blog/how-to-download-bulk-newspaper-articles-from-trove/)
+For details, see the blog posts [How to download bulk newspaper articles from Trove](http://conaltuohy.com/blog/how-to-download-bulk-newspaper-articles-from-trove/) and [How to download bulk newspaper articles from Papers Past](http://conaltuohy.com/blog/how-to-download-bulk-newspaper-articles-from-papers-past/)

 ## How to build the program
 To build Retailer, you will need Java and [Apache Ant](http://ant.apache.org/).
 On Ubuntu Linux, you can install Ant like so: